Durjoy001/Data-Structure-and-Algorithms/Graph/Shortest Path in Undirected Graph with Unit Weights/README.md

 If the graph is unweighted and there are no edge weight always assign 1 to those edge weight.

 **Time and Space Copmplexity will be same as BFS.**

+For print shortest path follow the GfG link.